 - Very easy to make so you can spend more time entertaining not cooking.

-- Delicious flavor and texture, the brown sugar and orange combo is fantastic.
+- Delicious flavor and texture, the brown sugar and orange combo are fantastic.

 - Set your meat in the crockpot, and forget it about it until it’s time to serve it.

-HOW DO YOU MAKE Crockpot Brown Sugar POT HAM?
+HOW DO YOU MAKE Crockpot Brown Sugar HAM?

 Once you have the meat, the rest is simple.
 Just put in the pot, coat it with brown sugar and orange mixture to form a sweet glaze that simmers away along with the meat.
 Then, let it cook to perfection!